-- Where stewardship is conducted, the asset management agreement or another document referred to in the asset management agreement explains the underlying stewardship principles (including the key elements of the escalation process).
+- The Asset Manager who defines an alignment objective must describe in the asset management contract or the document indicated as a reference in the asset management contract how this objective is concretely implemented within the framework of the investment process. - Where stewardship is conducted, the asset management agreement or another document referred to in the asset management agreement explains the underlying stewardship principles (including the key elements of the escalation process, the process for selecting target investments, coordination with other investors, the process for gaining influence over the target company and the processes for evaluating the effectiveness of active shareholding).
 Collective investment schemes are governed in accordance with Art.
 26 para.
-1. - If sustainability-related collective assets pursue a Climate-aligned approach, the basic principles of the methodology applied must be set out in the asset management agreement or in another document referred to in the asset management agreement.
-Alternatively, if a third-party methodology is applied, reference may be made to this, stating the third party in question and where the methodology is disclosed.
+2. - Asset managers that pursue an impact strategy must describe in the asset management contract the management process that should enable the targeted impact to be achieved, define the key performance indicators for measuring the actual impact and monitor these indicators in order to optimise the investment strategy if necessary.
+In doing so, the Asset Manager ensures that that the basic principles of the targeted impact are described in the asset management agreement with reference to the relevant key performance indicators (KPIs).
 Collective investment schemes are governed in accordance with Art.
 26 para.
-2. - Asset managers that pursue an impact strategy must ensure that the basic principles of the targeted impact are described in the asset management agreement with reference to the relevant key performance indicators (KPIs).
-Collective investment schemes are governed in accordance with Art.
-26 para.
-3. - Collective assets that only employ exclusion or ESG integration approaches do not qualify as sustainability-related collective assets.
-They may not be described or positioned as sustainable.
+3. - 4 Collective assets that only employ exclusion or ESG integration approaches do not qualify as sustainability-related collective assets.
+Such collective assets should not be presented as sustainable or as having sustainable characteristics.
 Any reference to the sole use of exclusions or sole ESG integration (i.e. not combined) must clearly state that the collective assets are neither sustainable nor sustainably managed.
 In all other respects, such collective assets are not covered by this self-regulation. - Where exclusions are used in combination with other sustainability approaches (including ESG integration), the exclusion criteria must be disclosed in the asset management agreement or in another document referred to in the asset management agreement.
-Simply excluding companies that are active in the production, sale, and storage of controversial weapons (e.g. in line with the exclusion list published by SVVK-ASIR) is not sufficient to justify a reference to the

-- use of exclusion criteria.
+Simply excluding companies that are active in the production, sale, and storage of controversial weapons (e.g. in line with the exclusion list published by SVVK-ASIR) is not sufficient to justify a reference to the use of exclusion criteria.
 Collective investment schemes are governed in accordance with Art.
 26 para.
 5. - In the case of collective assets that replicate a sustainability index, the above requirements, where relevant, apply mutatis mutandis to the index.
+It should be explained how the index is composed and how it is compatible with, or contributes to, the sustainable investment goals set.